wagonhelm/Bird_Up/README.md

 ## 📑 Summary
 ## Inspiration
-People eat alot of eggs, according to https://www.statista.com/statistics/183678/per-capita-consumption-of-eggs-in-the-us-since-2000/, in 2019, consumption of eggs in the United States was estimated at 293.6 per person.
-Thus on average a person spends about 411$ per year [(as the average price was 1.4$ in 2019] (https://www.statista.com/statistics/183678/per-capita-consumption-of-eggs-in-the-us-since-2000/) ,and due to inflation many may choose to raise their own chickens.
+People eat alot of eggs, in fact according to [statistics](https://www.statista.com/statistics/183678/per-capita-consumption-of-eggs-in-the-us-since-2000/) in 2019, consumption of eggs in the United States was estimated at 293.6 per person.
+Thus on average a person spends about 411$ per year [(as the average price was 1.4$ in 2019)] (https://www.statista.com/statistics/183678/per-capita-consumption-of-eggs-in-the-us-since-2000/) ,and due to inflation many may choose to raise their own chickens.
 However, that requires committment, we aim to help automate this process.

 ## What it does